How 288GB HBM3e Eliminates the VRAM Wall for Next-Generation AI Models

 The AITER hardware block in MI355X accelerates the mathematical operations underlying transformer inference.
 ROCm 7 leverages this capability for two critical operations in Kimi K2.5: MoE expert routing and MLA attention computation.

-For MoE models, expert routing overhead can consume 15 to 20 percent of total inference time.
+For MoE models, expert routing overhead can represent a meaningful fraction of total inference time, depending on model architecture and batch size.
 ROCm 7's AITER-optimized kernels reduce this overhead through hardware-accelerated routing decisions.
 The MI355X processes expert selection and weight loading in parallel with attention computation, improving overall throughput without application-level changes.

 Multi-head Latent Attention, a key innovation in Kimi K2.5, compresses key-value cache size through learned projections.
 ROCm 7 includes specialized kernels that exploit AITER's matrix multiplication units for efficient latent projection computation.
 This optimization maintains inference speed while reducing memory footprint for longer context windows.

 Benchmark results confirm that a single 8-GPU MI355X node handles Kimi K2.5 at enterprise scale.
-All tests ran on a Dell PowerEdge XE9785L with eight AMD Instinct MI355X accelerators, using ROCm 7 and vLLM 0.15.0.
-The model ran at FP4 precision, its native quantization format supported by MI355X hardware, with tensor parallelism of 1 per GPU, enabling eight concurrent model replicas across the node.
+All MI355X tests ran on a Dell PowerEdge XE9785L with eight AMD Instinct MI355X accelerators, using ROCm 7 and vLLM 0.15.0.
+The model was amd/Kimi-K2.5-MXFP4, served at FP4 precision on a Dell PowerEdge XE9785L with eight AMD Instinct MI355X accelerators using ROCm 7 and vLLM 0.15.0.

 Throughput at Production Scale